tomorrowflow/context-portal/README.md

       ```bash
       uv pip install -r requirements.txt
       ```

+      **Important Note on Database Migrations:**
+      Starting with version `0.1.9`, ConPort uses Alembic for database schema management.
+When you update your local repository and restart the server, Alembic will automatically apply any necessary database schema upgrades to your `context_portal/context.db` file.
+This process is designed to be seamless and preserve your existing data.

       _Note: `uv` can often detect and use the `.venv` in the current directory even without explicit activation for `uv pip install` commands.
 However, activation is still good practice, especially if you intend to run Python scripts directly._